Informal empire: France

-French interventions in Mexico (1838, 1861) and elsewhere in Latin America have also been described as "informal empire".
-France did not intervene with the intent to seize territory, instead, the imperial relationship was governed by treaty.
-Intervention was based on significant segments of the local population who looked to French ideals and French power as a means of self-advancement.
+French interventions in Mexico (1838, 1861) and limited actions elsewhere in Latin America have sometimes been described as forms of "informal empire".
+However, French involvement in the region was relatively sporadic and far less extensive than that of other European powers, particularly Britain.
+Intervention was supported primarily by certain segments of local elites who looked to French ideals and power as a means of advancing their own political and social positions.
 The decolonisation of Africa led to the conversion of many former colonies into client states under a French informal empire known as Françafrique.
 Chief of Staff for African Affairs Jacques Foccart was the figure instrumental in creating collaborative networks between the French government and the new African elites.
 The purpose of the network was to aid capital accumulation for France.

 Germany

-In the 19th century the leadership of the German Empire, which had formed in 1871, sought to acquire a colonial empire, yet observed that in most parts of the world, British commercial influence already existed.
+In the 19th century, the leadership of the German Empire, which had formed in 1871, sought to acquire a colonial empire, yet observed that in most parts of the world, British commercial influence already existed.
 While the German Empire did conquer various colonies that became the formal German colonial empire, efforts before 1914 were also made to establish an informal empire based on the British model.
 German trade and influence in South America was a major factor in this projected informal empire.
 Informal empire attempts preceded the German Empire, including the Rhenish Missionary Society.
 During most of the 1800s, Karl von Koseritz was one who advocated for a "Greek colonization" of Germans in Brazil.
 Ultimately amounting only to German immigration to the Brazilian Empire, it was perceived as a form of colonial space.
 German firms played a significant role in the industrialization of Argentina, and German banks competed with British ones in South America, while building infrastructure was seen as a way to extend the informal empire.
 Germany invested in the Anatolian and Baghdad railroads in the Ottoman Empire, which led to tension with Britain and Russia who were in their own Great Game of formal and informal empire in Asia.
 The Venezuelan crisis of 1902–1903 led by Britain and Germany was another attempt at expanding spheres of influence.